 3. Income, Saving & Budgeting:

 When I was a kid and had birthday money, I often spent it immediately which led to regret.
 Kids don't naturally set limits for themselves--that is something that is taught.
-And if you have ever followed Dave Ramsey, he says that if you don't tell your money where to go, it will just go.
-Allowing students an opportunity to set goals, think of ways they can earn income, and to create a savings plan is an important piece of building financial literacy.
+And many money advisors today say that if you don't tell your money where to go, it will just go.
+Allowing students an opportunity to set goals, think of ways they can earn income, and create a savings plan is an important piece of building financial literacy.

 4. Consumer Responsibility: